CyberShadow/hax11/README.md

 `NoResolutionChange`  | `0`/`1` | Boolean - Disable setting screen resolution.
 `NoMinSize`           | `0`/`1` | Boolean - Disable minimum window size restriction.
 `NoMaxSize`           | `0`/`1` | Boolean - Disable maximum window size restriction.
+`FakeScreenW`/`H`     | Integer | Fake the reported resolution of all X11 screens to the application on X11 handshake.
+Active when non zero
+`FakeScreenDimW`/`H`  | Integer | Fake the reported dimensions in millimeters of all X11 screens to the application on X11 handshake.
+Active when non zero
 `MainX`/`Y`           | Integer | The X11 coordinates of your primary monitor (or left-top-most monitor to be used for games) `MainW`/`H`           | Integer | The resolution of your primary monitor (or total resolution of monitors to be used for games)
 `DesktopW`/`H`        | Integer | The resolution of your desktop (all monitors combined)